SimonMFuchs/KONF_M20_Borovsak_Bregovic_Fuchs/src/site/markdown/DesignDecisions.md

 ###Class CashRegister
 Represents a cash register which stores sales and cashiers and can return revenue information

+When a cash register is created you have to give it a current cashier who is operating it.
+These cashiers can change, but they must be added to the cashierList before.
+We solved it in this way because we wanted to have some kind of overview (and also a verification system in the future) on whos able to operate the cash register.

+The cash register stores all the sales which get added to it.
+Via the different getRevenue methods you can get a detailed look on what, when and who made how much revenue.
+In the future you might add a List of Drinks which are purchasable and rework the purchasing system, so you have a method purchase in the cash register which you tell the drink that got purchased and then generates a sale through this.

 | Code                    | Description                                                       |parameters |
 | ------------------------|-------------------------------------------------------------------|-----------|